-g) What staff should do if they have concerns about another staff member
+What staff should do if they have concerns about another staff member

 If staff have concerns about another staff member, then this should be referred to the Head.
 Where there are concerns about the Head, this should be referred to the Chair of Governors and governor responsible for Safeguarding.
 In the event of allegations of abuse being made against the Head, staff are referred to the procedures below regarding managing allegations of abuse against staff (including volunteers) and refer the matter directly to the designated officer(s) (LADO) at Surrey County Council.
+Staff may consider discussing any concerns with the School's DSL and make any referral via them.

-h) What staff should do it they have concerns about safeguarding practices in the school
+What staff should do it they have concerns about safeguarding practices in the school

 The School aims to ensure there is a culture of safety, vigilance and raising concerns, and an attitude of 'it could happen here'.
-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised in accordance with the School's Whistleblowing Policy which is that all staff are required to report to the DSL or EYFS DSL any concerns regarding school practices or the behaviour of colleagues which are likely to put pupils at risk of abuse or other serious harm.
+Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding regimes, these should be raised in accordance with the School's Whistleblowing Policy which is that all staff are required to report to the DSL any concerns regarding school practices or the behaviour of colleagues which are likely to put pupils at risk of abuse or other serious harm.
 In exceptional cases such reports should be made to Ofsted/ISI.
 They may be dealt with in accordance with the school's Dealing With Allegations of Abuse against Staff procedure, below.
 There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.

-If staff and volunteers feel unable to raise an issue with the School or feel that their genuine concerns are not being addressed, they may use other whistleblowing channels, such as the NSPCC whistleblowing advice line.
+If staff and volunteers feel unable to raise an issue with the School or feel that their genuine concerns are not being addressed, they may use other whistleblowing channels, such as the

+NSPCC whistleblowing advice line.
 Contact details for the NSPCC helpline can be found on the Key Contacts page at the start of this policy.

-6. ARRANGEMENTS FOR DEALING WITH PEER-ON-PEER ALLEGATIONS
+ARRANGEMENTS FOR DEALING WITH PEER-ON-PEER ALLEGATIONS